ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 #### 2. Apply
 - build a 3-bit synchronous up counter (no control signal necessary; reset with gates)
+  - compare frequency range of CLK signal to asynchronous counter
 - build a 2-bit up/down multiplexed synchronous counter (up/down control signal necessary; reset with gates)
 - build a 3-bit left/right 8-bit ring-shifter out of 3 D-flip-flops (control with micro:bit)
   - drive 3 LED circuits with the flip-flops